Trump again calls for FCC to revoke ABC and NBC licenses

 The nation's chief broadcast regulator is, once more, at the center of President Trump's culture war after the president launched a social media barrage Sunday night against ABC and NBC.

-While the Federal Communications Commission has historically operated with a degree of independence from U.S. presidents, its new chair, Brendan Carr, has muscularly followed Trump's lead.
+While the Federal Communications Commission has historically operated with a degree of independence from U.S. presidents, its new chairman, Brendan Carr, has muscularly followed Trump's lead.

 Carr has launched formal reviews of nearly all the major broadcast networks — ABC, CBS, NBC, NPR and PBS.
 He has also initiated investigations into the diversity, equity and inclusion actions of the corporate parents of ABC and NBC — the Walt Disney Co. and Comcast, respectively.